authelia/doks/content/en/configuration/identity-providers/open-id-connect.md

 This must be provided when the client is a confidential client type, and must be blank when using the public client type.
 To set the client type to public see the [public](#public) configuration option.

+#### sector_identifier

+{{< confkey type="string" required="no" >}}

+_**Important Note:** because adjusting this option will inevitably change the `sub` claim of all tokens generated for the specified client, changing this should cause the relying party to detect all future authorizations as completely new users._

+Must be an empty string or the host component of a URL.
+This is commonly just the domain name, but may also include a port.

+Authelia utilizes UUID version 4 subject identifiers.
+By default the public subject identifier type is utilized for all clients.
+This means the subject identifiers will be the same for all clients.
+This configuration option enables pairwise for this client, and configures the sector identifier utilized for both the storage and the lookup of the subject identifier.

+1. All clients who do not have this configured will generate the same subject identifier for a particular user regardless of which client obtains the ID token.
+2. All clients which have the same sector identifier will:
+   1. have the same subject identifier for a particular user when compared to clients with the same sector identifier.
+   2. have a completely different subject identifier for a particular user whe compared to:
+      1. any client with the public subject identifier type.
+      2. any client with a differing sector identifier.

+In specific but limited scenarios this option is beneficial for privacy reasons.
+In particular this is useful when the party utilizing the _Authelia_ [OpenID Connect] Authorization Server is foreign and not controlled by the user.
+It would prevent the third party utilizing the subject identifier with another third party in order to track the user.

+Keep in mind depending on the other claims they may still be able to perform this tracking and it is not a silver bullet.
+There are very few benefits when utilizing this in a homelab or business where no third party is utilizing the server.

 #### public

 {{< confkey type="bool" default="false" required="no" >}}